The lurid history of Bruce Anderson and

 The key to the AVA’s survival has been to attract attention—any attention, by any means necessary, including just making things up.

 The phony interview quoted Congressman Bosco as insulting his own constituents who opposed offshore oil drilling.
-They were “mostly a bunch of easily stirred-up know-nothing malcontents who couldn’t care less about anything other than their beautiful ocean and where their next joint is coming from.”
+They were “mostly a bunch of easily stirred-up know-nothing malcontents who couldn’t care less about anything other than their beautiful ocean and where their next joint is coming from,” Bosco was quoted.
 The interview contained numerous other insults and comments that, if genuine, would have caused the abrupt termination of Bosco’s political career.

-There was nothing at all in the AVA to indicate the interview was fake.
-Hundreds of angry calls flooded the Congressman’s office.
-When Bosco denounced the hoax, Anderson, loving the attention, insisted it was genuine.
+There was nothing at all in the AVA to indicate the interview was fake and hundreds of angry calls flooded the Congressman’s office.
+When Bosco denounced it as a hoax, Anderson, loving the attention, insisted it was genuine.
 “I’m declaring that it’s for real,” Anderson told the Santa Rosa Press Democrat (2/6/88).

 Because Anderson insisted the interview was genuine, the hoax got national attention.
-Six days after the fake interview was published Anderson was still telling inquiring reporters that he had just received transcripts of the “interview” from Iowa.
-But the next day he finally admitted, “Yes, I did it.
+Six days after the fake interview was published, Anderson was still telling inquiring reporters that he had just received transcripts of the “interview” from Iowa.
+The next day, however, he finally admitted, “Yes, I did it.
 I confess.”
 (Santa Rosa Press Democrat, 2/10/88)

 Recently Anderson told Los Angeles Times reporter Rone Tempest that he DID apologize for the Bosco hoax (LA Times, 2/28/03).
 In Anderson’s world, it’s never too late to add another lie.
 For example, he has been quoted as claiming he has never been found guilty of libel, ignoring Anna Taylor’s 1995 verdict against him.